MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

    The storage account needs to be created with a globally unique ID since this is used in DNS.<!--Should this be "Azure DNS"--> The sample script uses `uuidgen` to randomly generate a unique name.
 You can use any method as long as the name follows [Azure naming rules for storage accounts](/azure/storage/common/storage-account-overview#storage-account-name).

-   The storage account is created with encryption at rest capabilities (Microsoft managed keys)<!--managed keys reference seems like a non sequitur--> and is configured to only allow access via HTTPS connections.<!--Hyphenate "encryption-at-rest" - all or part?-->
+   The storage account is created with encryption at rest capabilities (Microsoft managed keys)<!--How do managed keys apply.
+Add a word or two to clarify the relationship.--> and is configured to only allow access via HTTPS connections.

    1. Create a resource group for the backup storage account.
 Change directories to your preferred location, if needed, and run the following commands: